CobayaSampler/cobaya/docs/input.rst

          burn_in = 10   # ERROR: should be 'burn_in: 10'
          max_tries:100  # ERROR: should have a space: 'max_tries: 100'

-+ **missing colons!** Each module or parameter definition, even if it is a bare *mention* and does not have options, must end in a colon (which is actually equivalent to writing a null value ``null`` after the colon); e.g. the following input would produce an error:
++ **missing colons!** Each component or parameter definition, even if it is a bare *mention* and does not have options, must end in a colon (which is actually equivalent to writing a null value ``null`` after the colon); e.g. the following input would produce an error:

   .. code:: yaml